Best Practices for Securing Kubernetes Applications | Datadog

 Datadog CSM provides an extensive list of posture management detection rules for Kubernetes infrastructure to help you identify pods that are not configured according to these policies.
 Additionally, Datadog Cloud SIEM complements these configuration checks by automatically detecting suspicious activity across Kubernetes clusters that may be outside of normal operations, including activity that could result in a misconfigured pod.
 For example, Datadog will flag new pods that could be suspicious, such as those with privileged permissions or that have access to the host network.
 These scenarios could indicate that a cluster is not configured with a security policy or that a policy is not restrictive enough.

-It’s important to note that the pod security admission controller is a beta feature as of v1.23, which may not be fully supported by some cloud providers.
-To mitigate this limitation, you can also leverage widely used open source tools like Open Policy Agent Gatekeeper to implement pod policies across your cloud environments.
-Datadog’s Gatekeeper integration enables you to monitor the status of your policies and ensure that they are configured appropriately.
+It’s important to note that the pod security admission controller may not work for all use cases, such as granting specific rights to a workload while still limiting its access to cluster node resources.
+To mitigate this limitation, you can also leverage the Validating Admission Policy or widely used open source tools like Open Policy Agent Gatekeeper to implement pod policies across your cloud environments.
+Datadog’s Gatekeeper integration enables you to monitor the status of your Gatekeeper-managed policies and ensure that they are configured appropriately.

 Datadog's Gatekeeper integration